-Anyone who has worked in a traditional development shop knows that in order to deploy a digital product to market, a multitude of resources and a wealth of multi-disciplinary knowledge is vital.
+Anyone who has worked in a traditional development shop knows that in order to deploy a digital product to market, a multitude of resources and a wealth of multi-disciplinary knowledge are vital.
 Not only does the development team have to consider how to properly code the application, but they also have to be able to integrate it with a database backend, a presentation layer, and numerous configurations of routers, servers, firewalls, and the like.

-As such, these development efforts tend to be large and take some time to get it right before the product is ready to be deployed to the market.
-For small- to medium-sized businesses, this approach can be costly; even if your organization decides not to maintain their own servers and environment and instead host it in the cloud, you need to employ individuals with server-side knowledge to help deploy your application.
+As such, these development efforts tend to be large and take some time to get right before the product is ready to be deployed to the market.
+For small- to medium-sized businesses, this approach can be costly; even if your organization decides not to maintain its own servers and environment and instead host it in the cloud, you need to employ individuals with server-side knowledge to help deploy your application.

 Amazon Web Services offers a revolutionary solution to this situation — serverless infrastructure made possible through an AWS Gateway and AWS Lambda.
 The concept of “serverless” is a bit of a misnomer.
 There are servers involved just like every other infrastructure setup out there.
-The reason behind the term “serverless” is because Amazon has efficiently and effectively removed this as a concern to developers by pushing it behind the scenes and only requiring the developer to set up the APIs inside of the AWS Gateway that invokes AWS Lambda.
+The reason behind the term “serverless” is that Amazon has efficiently and effectively removed this as a concern to developers by pushing it behind the scenes and only requiring the developer to set up the APIs inside of the AWS Gateway that invokes AWS Lambda.

-This approach has several advantages for those that decide to use it, including no operating system, no licensing costs, no server provisioning costs, and nothing to manage.
+The serverless infrastructure approach has several advantages for those that decide to use it, including no operating system, no licensing costs, no server provisioning costs, and nothing to manage.
 With this unique solution, a client only pays for every 100 milliseconds of code execution, which greatly reduces the overall cost of operation.
 There is absolutely no charge when your code is not running.

 “As an AWS Premier Consulting Partner, ClearScale is making a great use of the serverless infrastructure for the benefit of our clients.
 The scalability, automation, speed of deployment, and cost-effectiveness of the AWS Lambda is unprecedented.
 It’s like a Swiss army knife for your applications in the cloud; no other tools required.”